-SQLPlus prints the bottom title as part of the process of breaking to a new page after finding the new value for the master column.
-Therefore, if you simply referenced the NEW VALUE of the master column, you would get the value for the next set of details.
-OLD VALUE remembers the value of the master column that was in effect before the page break began.
+SQLPlus prints the bottom title as part of the process of breaking to a new page-after finding the new value for the primary column.
+Therefore, if you simply referenced the NEW_VALUE of the primary column, you would get the value for the next set of details.
+OLD_VALUE remembers the value of the primary column that was in effect before the page break began.

-Example 7-24 Creating a Master/Detail Report
+Example 7-24 Creating a Primary/Detail Report